 Since on .NET and Java it has never been recommended to use

-For RemObjects C# and Swift, this applies equally to
+Note: For RemObjects C#, this equally applies to

-[FunctionPointer] Attribute can be applied to mark a delegate as a function (and not block) pointer in C# and Swift.
+FunctionPointer Aspect can be applied to mark a delegate as a function (and not a block) pointer in C#.

 C Runtime Heritage and Influences on Elements for Cocoa

-Examples of these are more liberal use of pointers and reference parameters, global constants and functions, and the more traditional method-less Record or Struct types.
+Examples of these are more liberal use of pointers and reference parameters, global constants and functions, and the more traditional method-lesstypes.

 For the purpose of cross-platform code, this is mainly irrelevant, as such code can (and should) stick to using the higher-level OOP based features and functionality.

-Custom Attributes are supported on all platforms as of Elements 8.3, but are more limited in scope on Cocoa.
-Querying for custom attributes at runtime currently relies on platform-specific APIs (provided by the platform on .NET and Java, and by libToffee on Cocoa, but a higher-level cross-platform abstraction is available part of Elements RTL's Reflection APIs.
+Custom Attributes are supported on all platforms, but are more limited in scope on Cocoa and Island.
+Querying for custom attributes at runtime currently relies on platform-specific APIs (provided by the platform on .NET and Java, and by libToffee on Cocoa and Island RTL), but a higher-level cross-platform abstraction is available as part of Elements RTL's Reflection APIs.

 The standard attribute syntax with square brackets (

-) in Oxygene and C# and the at symbol (
+) in Oxygene and C#, the at symbol (

-Since aspects essentially run as part of the compiler, aspects continue to be written using .NET (and for .NET, no matter the target platform).
+The compiler supports applying aspects on all platforms.
+But Since aspects essentially run as part of the compiler, aspects can be written using in .NET (Classic and .NET Standard 2.0), no matter the target platform.
 Aspects can be created so that they are platform-independent and can be applied to any of the four platforms.
 In fact, that is the default behavior.